thomasp85/gganimate/README.md

 ![unnamed-chunk-3](README/README-fig-unnamed-chunk-3-.gif)

-This displays each of the frames of the plot in sequence (note that if you're running it interactively it will be too fast to see all of them).
-When combined with knitr's `fig.show = "animate"`, we create an animation as seen above.
+This creates a animation you can view within RStudio.
+When run within knitr (and combined with knitr's `fig.show = "animate"` chunk option), it instead displays each of the figures in sequence to let knitr create an animation as seen above.

 You can also save the animation to a file, such as an GIF, video, or an animated webpage: